 Birdwatching is a popular hobby on Long Island.
-With over 400 species of birds, including shorebirds and winter waterfowl, Long Island is home or haven to majestic ospreys, plovers, egrets, double-crested cormorants, a variety of songbirds, hawks, falcons, red cardinals and more.
-Read about some of the places where you can observe a variety of these feathered flyers.
+With over 400 species of birds, including shorebirds and winter waterfowl, Long Island is home or haven to majestic ospreys, plovers, egrets, double-crested cormorants, a variety of songbirds, hawks, falcons, red cardinals, and more.
+Here are some of the places where you can observe a variety of these feathered flyers.

 01 of 09